-This is a basic rub recipe for chicken.
+This is a basic rub recipe for chicken thighs.
 If you wish to add BBQ sauce on top of the thighs feel free to do that.
 I have made this spice rub mixture quite a few times and the amount of cayenne pepper does not make it spicy at all.
 If you do not like a lot of cayenne pepper use less of it.

 Tips for Spicy Smoked Chicken Thighs